david-dick/firefox-marionette/README.md

         $element->click();
     }

 If no elements are found, a [not found](https://metacpan.org/pod/Firefox%3A%3AMarionette%3A%3AException%3A%3ANotFound) exception will be thrown.
+For the same functionality that returns undef if no elements are found, see the [has\_link](https://metacpan.org/pod/Firefox%3A%3AMarionette%23has_link) method.

 ## find\_partial